 Serve as a facilitator

-Probably the most important role for a dean is to serve as a facilitator.
-Unit success is dependent upon the support and participation of the management team and the faculty.
-This is often difficult in a climate of competing goals, resource shortages, history of relationships, and the mysteries created by disciplinary differences.
+The most crucial role for a dean is to serve as a facilitator.
+Unit success depends on the support and participation of the management team and the faculty.
+This role is often challenging in a climate of competing goals, resource shortages, history of relationships, and the mysteries created by disciplinary differences.
 A dean needs to facilitate the ongoing conversations in the unit to work toward a consensus in ways that advance the organization as a whole and the academic units involved.

-I would describe my decision-making style as one that is grounded, principled, data-based/informed, transparent, and process oriented.
+I would describe my decision-making style as grounded, principled, data-based/informed, transparent, and process-oriented.

-- Grounded because the decision-maker must understand the context and place of the issue within the mission, vision, and direction of the university and the academic units in order to frame it properly.
+- Grounded because the decision-maker must understand the context and place of the issue within the university’s mission, vision, and direction and the academic units to frame it properly.

 - Principled because one must always think in terms of justification for a decision.
-A decision ought to be framed within the context of a decision rule that can be applied consistently if necessary.
+A decision ought to be framed within a decision rule that can be applied consistently if necessary.

-- Transparent because decisions should be open except where not possible by law.
-One cannot create a supportive and collaborative environment if decisions are kept in secret.
+- Transparent because decisions should be open except were not possible by law.
+One cannot create a supportive and collaborative environment if decisions are secret.

-- Process-oriented is a way to ensure consistency and to avoid unnecessary problems that arise as a result of process violation.
+- Process-oriented is a way to ensure consistency and avoid unnecessary problems that arise as a result of process violations.

 A Dean is frequently involved in the development work of the college and university.
 The ability to raise funds is critical to the future of any college.
 Depending upon the institution’s structure, the role of the Dean may vary from maintaining positive relationships with current and potential donors to a significant investment in time and resources to raise funds for the programs in the college.
-In either case, the Dean must work closely with the institutional advancement team.
+The Dean must work closely with the institutional advancement team in either case.
 Either role requires that the college have a positive image with internal and external audiences and provide significant outreach to the multiple communities the institution services.
-These efforts offer value for investment in for the future of the college.
+These efforts offer value for investment in the future of the college.

 1I will use the label dean in this document recognizing that the particular title will vary according to the institutional structure.
-In general, this document is referring to a secondary level of management above the front line supervisor (department chair).
-The labeling unit is also used to reflect the organizational structure, which might be a college, program, faculty, etc.
+This document generally refers to a secondary management level above the front-line supervisor (department chair).
+The labeling unit also reflects the organizational structure, such as a college, program, faculty, etc.